CraigglesO/lycheeJS/projects/README.md

 ## Projects Folder

-This folder contains all lycheeJS Projects.
+This folder contains all projects made with lycheeJS.
+It already contains many examples and demos that you can open, edit and manipulate with the lycheeJS tools.

-Each Project has a unique identifier (its folder name) which is also used as an identifier for the network connection initiated by the `Harvester` and the `harvester.js` automatically.

 ### Initialize a Project